 Are You Meeting Compliance Requirements for Online Fundraising?

 Even before the pandemic, many nonprofits had begun exploring online methods of fundraising.
-During the pandemic, having a strong online fundraising strategy has gone from nice-to-have to must-have.
+Since the pandemic, having a strong online fundraising strategy has gone from nice-to-have to must-have.
 But new forms of solicitation bring new compliance requirements.

 That’s where Sharon Cody comes in.
 Sharon is a partnership manager at Harbor Compliance, a firm that helps nonprofit organizations stay compliant with federal, state, and local government licensing requirements.
 Here are her answers to common questions about compliance related to online solicitations to help you to navigate these unfamiliar waters, gleaned from work with many nonprofits in similar situations.